hanspr/mi-ide/config/mi-ide/help/options.md

 	default value: `3`

-* `smartindent`: It works only on languages that use braces to define blocks "C" like languages When you type the Tab key micro-ide will attempt to indent the line to the correct depth of indentation.
+* `smartindent`: It works only on languages that use braces to define blocks "C" like languages When you type the Tab key mi-ide will attempt to indent the line to the correct depth of indentation.

    default value: `false`

-* `smartpaste`: should micro-ide add leading whitespace when pasting multiple lines?
+* `smartpaste`: should mi-ide add leading whitespace when pasting multiple lines?
    This will attempt to preserve the current indentation level when pasting an unindented block.

 	default value: `true`

-* `softwrap`: should micro-ide wrap lines that are too long to fit on the screen.
+* `softwrap`: should mi-ide wrap lines that are too long to fit on the screen.

 	default value: `false`